 Anikó came to Scotland in 2006 from Germany, after gaining BA and MA degrees in Literature and Religious Studies at the University of Erfurt.
 In the past she has worked with the Taizé Community in France and Italy, at the Abbey on the Isle of Iona, with the L'Arche Community in Edinburgh and with the Climate Change Project of the Church of Scotland, in 121 George Street.

-She has served as one of the Assembly Trustees of the Church of Scotland, a member of the Ecumenical Relations Committee and the World Mission Council, and represented the Church of Scotland at the WCRC General Assembly in 2017.
-She is an associate member of the ecumenical Iona Community.
+She currently convenes the Iona Community Board, and in the past has served as one of the Assembly Trustees of the Church of Scotland, a member of the Ecumenical Relations Committee and the World Mission Council, and represented the Church of Scotland at the WCRC General Assembly in 2017.

 She is married to David, and they have a little son, and a manse cat.